Abhinay Banker

 Abhinay Banker (અભિનય બેન્કર, Hindi: अभिनय बेंकर, born on 14 September) is an actor, director, and writer who works in Gujarati cinema and theatre.
 After several theatre performances in his early career, he received recognition for his performance in Gujarati play Welcome Zindagi (2010), written and directed by Saumya Joshi, which has been performed over 650 times worldwide.
 He acted in Gujarati film Kevi Rite Jaish (2012).

 Early life

 Banker is born in Ahmedabad, Gujarat, India in a Gujarati Hindu family.
-During his studies, he worked as a freelance photo journalist for several news agencies from 2002–2005.
-He completed his Bachelor of Performing Arts in theatre from Gujarat University in April 2009 and received Gold medal.
-Since 2014, he is a contributing faculty cum mentor at School of liberal studies, Pandit Deendayal Petroleum University (PDPU).
+During his studies, he worked as a freelance photo journalist for several news agencies from 2002 to 2005.
+He completed his Bachelor of Performing Arts in theatre from Gujarat University in April 2009 and received gold medal.
+In 2014, he was appointed as a contributing faculty cum mentor at School of liberal studies, Pandit Deendayal Petroleum University (PDPU).

 Career

 Abhinay Banker has acted in number of plays.
 His debuted in 2005 in a play, Natsamrat.
 In 2006, he became a theatre trainer and practitioner.
 He served as the head of the drama department at Darpana Academy of Performing Arts during 2012–2015.
 He is a founder-member of Actor's Theatre Ahmadabad, a group of theatre artist, and is a founder director of Aarambh Arts Academy.

 In 2007, he acted as Anand in Mallika Sarabhai's Unsuni (Unheard Voices) which is an adaptation of former IAS officer Harsh Mander's novel of the same name.
 Despite facing the heat from Censor Board, it completed more than 150 performances.

 He was appreciated by audience as a director-actor for his musical demonstration, based on Amrita Pritam's life, Main Tenu Phir Milangi (2011).
 Her love tale is about aside from others, as it talks about the purest unconditional love.

 When Urdu writer Saadat Hasan Manto left Mumbai to visit Delhi, he said "Main khud ek chalta phirta Bambai hun" (I myself am a travelling Mumbai), to explain his connection to the city.
 Thus one of his plays has been named as Chalta Phirta Bambai (2012).
 In it, three joined stories unobtrusively depict the truth of life and all the while challenge the thought of innocence, love, ethics, morality, virtuousness and self-respect, but then ends in the nakedness and blatancy existent in our general public.

 Banker has acted in the play, Akoopar (2013), based on the novel by Dhruv Bhatt.
 The play focuses on the existence of the Maldharis (animal breeders), who live within the Gir forest, the last home of the Asiatic lion.
 Directed by Aditi Desai, daughter of the theatre artiste late Jaswant Thakar, the play has been performed at the Bharat Rang Mahotsav at National School of Drama (NSD) Delhi.
 It has been additionally announced as the best play at Transmedia awards 2013.